Dayro Moreno: Steaua București

-In January 2008, after an outstanding season with Once Caldas where he finished as top scorer in the 2007 Finalizacion, Romanian club Steaua București signed him for a club record US$2 million on a four-year contract.
-With his arrival at the club, he joined fellow Colombians Róbinson Zapata, Pepe Moreno, and Juan Toja, who were also playing for the club at the time.
+In January 2008, after an outstanding season with Once Caldas where he finished as top scorer in the 2007 Finalización, Romanian club Steaua București signed him for a club record US$2 million on a four-year contract.
+He joined fellow Colombians Róbinson Zapata, Pepe Moreno and Juan Toja, who were also playing for the club at the time.

 He made his debut for the club in a 2–1 loss against Politehnica Iași on 24 February.
 His first goal in Romania came a week later in a 3–1 victory against CFR Cluj.
+On 26 April, he scored a game winner in a 2–1 away victory against Universitatea Craiova.

 On 3 August, Moreno scored the opening goal of a 2–1 victory against FC Brașov.
 Ten days later, on 13 August, he scored his first UEFA Champions League goal in a 2–2 draw against Turkish club Galatasaray.

-At the end of the 2008–09 season, Moreno left Steaua to his native country without the club's consent, and failed to show up for the team's preseason.
-As a result, he was fined €15,000 for indiscipline.
-The player also said he was not going to return to the club and demanded a transfer.
-However, Moreno eventually rejoined the club, but was demoted to the B squad for the beginning of the 2009–10 season for indiscipline.
-He agreed to play for the second team with a 85% salary reduction until he was prepared to come back to the first squad.
+In June 2009, he had an argument in a training session with assistant manager Massimo Pedrazzini and was told to leave the session.
+He was initially fined €5,000 for indiscipline, but the fine was later increased to €15,000, and he was not included in the squad for the final match of the season against Unirea Urziceni.
+A few days later, at the end of the 2008–09 season, Moreno left Steaua to his native country without the club's consent, failed to show up for the team's preseason, and demanded a transfer.

+Moreno eventually rejoined the club and was forgiven by Gigi Becali, but was demoted to the B squad for the beginning of the 2009–10 season for indiscipline.
+He agreed to play for the second team with an 85% salary reduction until he was prepared to come back to the first squad.

 In October 2009, following a series of good performances for the B team, he was called back to the first team by new Steaua manager Mihai Stoichiță.
+He was in the starting eleven and scored in his first match since his return, a 2–0 away victory against Politehnica Iași on 17 October 2009.

 Moreno left the club in January 2010, citing that he was not happy playing as a midfielder instead of his natural striker position, and that his family failed to adapt to the country.
-Overall his time at Steaua was filled with problems; he was fined on numerous occasions for indiscipline and had problems with manager Marius Lăcătuș as well as club owner George Becali.
+Overall his time at Steaua was filled with problems; he was fined on numerous occasions for indiscipline and had problems with manager Marius Lăcătuș, which eventually contributed to his exit.